Is Social Services emerging as the new “SS” of the West?

 Lynn Paltrow, executive director of the National Advocates for Pregnant Women who is also co-counsel in Beltran’s federal case against the state of Wisconsin, the first challenge of its kind, says that in situations like Beltran’s, “the woman loses pretty much every constitutional right we associate with personhood.”

 Beltran’s lawyers claim that Alicia’s constitutional rights were violated in numerous ways.
-Not only is the language of the Wisconsin child protection statute vague, it also fails to guarantee due process and violates other constitutional rights such as privacy and physical liberty.
+Not only is the language of the Wisconsin child protection statute vague, but it also fails to guarantee due process and violates other constitutional rights such as privacy and physical liberty.

 Other cases where the rights of pregnant women were violated and trampled under state child welfare laws include: